achiang/node-app/README.markdown

     juju add-relation mongodb myapp
     juju add-relation myapp haproxy

-scale up your app
+scale up your app (to 10 nodes for example)

-    for i in {1..10}; do
-      juju add-unit myapp
+    juju add-unit -n 10 myapp
-    done

 open it up to the outside world